mcjurij/mfm/Software_en.md

 ##### Output data files

 In addition to mfm_server's own log file `log.txt`, various files are written and continuously appended.
 If a file comes from a specific Counter, the file name contains the Pico ID.
 In any case the current date.
 With an example day, I'll take 2023-09-25, this quickly becomes clear.
 The first column of all files there is always has a time, either in us-Epoch or Epoch.
-The us-Epoch refers to the microseconds since January 1, 1970 midnight (UTC, a 16-digit number).
-With Epoch the seconds since January 1, 1970 midnight (UTC).
+The us-Epoch are microseconds since January 1, 1970 midnight (UTC, a 16-digit number).
+The Epoch are seconds since January 1, 1970 midnight (UTC).
 My Pico Ws have the IDs Counter 1: E661A4D41723262A, Counter 2: E661A4D41770802F.

 | File name                                | Contents      |